uor-aces/uor-aces.github.io/_projects/LFRic.md

 A further step is to use the extra information about the mathematics which is known to the developer to make choices about how the parallelism can be implemented.
-Typicially this <i>is</i> known to the developer, but cannot necessarily be inferred by a standard langauge compiler.
+Typically this <i>is</i> known to the developer, but cannot necessarily be inferred by a standard language compiler.
 This can be expressed as <i>metadata</i>.
-If this is embedded in a high-level langauge such as C/C++, Fortran or Python then the APIs form in effect a Domain Specific Embedded Language (DSEL).
+If this is embedded in a high-level language such as C/C++, Fortran or Python then the APIs form in effect a Domain Specific Embedded Language (DSEL).
 If the metadata is sufficiently rich it is possible to
 <i>generate</i> the parallel and performance code automatically